 When a person passes away, an inventory of their estate needs to be carried out within three months of their death.
 To determine the heirs of the deceased, a report on family relationships is needed at the estate inventory.
-The report on family relationships can be acquired from the parish or the Digital and Population Data Services Agency.
 In some cases, managing the matters of the estate can be easier if the Digital and Population Data Services Agency confirms the shareholders of the estate inventory deed on the basis of the report on family relationships.

 Find out more: